 Another WEF paper, “Digital Transformation Initiative: Maximizing the Return on Digital Investments” calls out five key enablers to maximize the return on digital investments and emphasizes that:

-“… successful execution of these enablers would require companies to establish clear ownership of the digital transformation, invest in specific use cases (vs. individual technologies) and follow an outcome-based approach that is agile and flexible to allow failure at minimal costs.”
+“… successful execution of these enablers would require companies to establish clear ownership of the digital transformation, invest in specific use cases (vs. individual technologies) and follow an outcome-based approach that is agile and flexible to allow a failure at minimal costs.”

 It’s again experience-based advice that can be applied to enterprise service management whether viewed as back-office digital transformation or not.